sigmod/sqlpp/document.md

     ]

 ### <a id="Select_star">Select *
 In SQL++, `SELECT *` returns a nested record for each input binding tuple, where each field in the record has its field name being the name of a binding variable generated by either the `FROM` clause or `GROUP BY` clause in the current enclosing select statement, and has its field value being the value of the binding variable.

 #### Example

     SELECT *
     FROM FacebookUsers user;

-Since `user` is the only binding varibale generated in the from clause, it returns:
+Since `user` is the only binding variable generated in the from clause, it returns:

     [
       { "user": { "id": 1, "alias": "Margarita", "name": "MargaritaStoddard", "user-since": datetime("2012-08-20T10:10:00.000Z"), "friend-ids": {{ 2, 3, 6, 10 }}, "employment": [ { "organization-name": "Codetechno", "start-date": date("2006-08-06") }, { "organization-name": "geomedia", "start-date": date("2010-06-17"), "end-date": date("2010-01-26") } ] } },